attestantio/vouch/docs/metrics/prometheus.md

 ## Network
 Network metrics provide information about the network from vouch's point of view.
 Although these are not under vouch's control, they have an impact on the performance of the validator.
 The specific metrics are:

   - `vouch_block_receipt_delay_seconds` the delay between the start of a slot and the arrival of the block for that slot.
-This metric is provided as a histogram, with buckets in increments of 0.1 seconds up to 4 seconds.
+This metric is provided as a histogram, with buckets in increments of 0.1 seconds up to 12 seconds.
+This has a label `epoch_slot` which is the position of the slot in the epoch (0 through 31, inclusive).
   - `vouch_attestationaggregation_coverage_ratio` the ratio of the number of attestations included in the aggregate to the total number of attestations for the aggregate.
 This metric is provided as a histogram, with buckets in increments of 0.1 up to 1.